Efficient Reconstruction of Stochastic Pedigrees: Some Steps From Theory to Practice

-To na\"ively find a triple of extant vertices sharing a gene in block $b$ with $u$ as their joint-LCA for some $u$ in generation $t$ of the pedigree for Algorithm~\nameref{algo:collect-symbols}, it may be necessary to inspect all triples of extant descendants of $u$ in each block $b$, which is also $\Omega(BN_0^3)$.
+To na\"ively find a triple of extant vertices sharing a gene in block $b$ with $u$ as their joint-LCA for some $u$ in generation $t$ of the pedigree for symbol collection it may be necessary to inspect all triples of extant descendants of $u$ in each block $b$, which is also $\Omega(BN_0^3)$.

 We wish to improve both of these processes to $O(BN_0^2)$, as described in Sections~\ref{sec:fast-sib} and~\ref{sec:fast-symb}.